M4rceL7/M4rceL7/README.md

 * 🌍  I'm based in Stuttgart, Germany
 * ✉️  You can contact me at [marceltriebe@hotmail.com](mailto:marceltriebe@hotmail.com)
-* 🚀  I'm currently working on (Uni Projects)
+* 🚀  I'm currently working on Shadow Sprint
-* 🧠  I'm learning Software Engineering at Stuttgart Media University
+* 🧠  I studied Software Engineering at Stuttgart Media University
 * 🧠  I have knowledge with Frameworks like: SDL, SFML and OpenGL and Engines like UE, GameMaker and Godot

 #